Zoro Homepage

 Keps-K Lock Nuts

 Designed to make parts assembly more quick and convenient, Keps-K lock nuts have an attached free-spinning lock washer.
-They're also commonly identified as a Keps nut, a K-nut or a washer nut.
+They're also commonly identified as a Keps nut, a K-nut, or a washer nut.

 Nylon Insert Lock Nuts